omahs/solidity-toolkit/README.md

 ### Dependencies

-The `dependencies` command outputs the c3-linearization of a given contract's inheirtance graph.
+The `dependencies` command outputs the c3-linearization of a given contract's inheritance graph.
 Contracts will be listed starting with most-derived, ie. if the same function is defined in more than one contract, the solidity compiler will use the definition in whichever contract is listed first.

 ```bash
 surya dependencies SampleContract dist/SampleContract.dist.sol